it-dept-cis/RABET-V-Pilot/docs/source/Activities/Testing_Rules_Determination.md

 ##### 3rd Party Component Maturity

-How mature is the technology provider process for vetting 3rd party components?
+How mature is the RTP's process for vetting 3rd party components?

 This uses the SAMM streams of Supplier Security and Software Dependencies with 3 ranges.
 The scores ranges below are just placeholders until more accurate score ranges can be determined.